 Studies of appeals to Latin identity amongst Europeans in Algeria have focused on how settlers of French origin worked alongside metropolitan proponents of colonial expansion to imagine the regeneration of the French nation.
-By demonstrating the ways in which colonial actors influenced processes of identification in the metropole, these studies have challenged the dominant French historiography of settlement in Algeria, which insists upon the complete ‘francisation’ of the settler community in the decades before the First World War.
+By demonstrating the ways in which colonial actors influenced processes of identification in the metropole, these studies have challenged the dominant French historiography of settlement in Algeria, which insists upon the complete francisation of the settler community in the decades before the First World War.
 Alongside recognition of the ways in which settlers contributed to the definition of a French national community, however, it is important to recognise the ways in which settlers used claims to Latin identity as a way of thinking beyond the nation – French or otherwise.
 More than part of a commercial strategy to attract readership in a diverse market, representations of a Latin settler community in Algeria constituted an evolving cultural response to a geopolitical climate which privileged national unity and national identity.
 Not only did the mobilisation of Latin unity in diversity constitute a form of cultural resistance against the assimilative projects of the French state, but it reflected a profound ambivalence towards sovereignty.
 By using their Latin identity to underline, at once, their similarity to and their difference from the French of the Metropole, settlers sought to defend their cultural and administrative autonomy without ultimately renouncing French political authority and the protection it afforded them as a demographic minority.

 Feelings of insecurity ran high amongst settlers in this era.
-The transition from military to civil rule in 1870 had provoked an important uprising by Muslims in Constantine and Kabylia, under the command of Cheikh El Mokrani.
+In 1871, Cheikh El Mokrani led an important uprising by Muslims in Constantine and Kabylia.
 Although the uprising was repressed by the French Army, and severely punished by the General Government, the fear it generated amongst settlers echoed through the press into the early twentieth century, amplified by subsequent isolated incidents, such as the tribal attack on the village of Margueritte in 1901.
 In the context of these fears, the construction of a Latin community in the settler press served as an attempt at ‘perception transfer’, disavowing the presence of Muslims within colonial society by excluding them as both agents and subjects of colonial news.
 The increasing definition of the Latin community in terms of race also served as a particular form of ‘transfer by racialisation’, creating an unstable unity amongst settlers to reinforce the social exclusion of the so-called ‘Semitic’ races.
 These processes of transfer contributed to the marginalisation of Algerian Jews and Muslims within the professional structures of the colonial press.
 Caricatured and derided by settler journalists, Muslim and Jewish journalists initially participated in Franco-Arabic and Franco-Hebraic publications alongside writers of French origin, promoting respect for metropolitan authority as a safeguard against settler violence.
 Persistent exclusion by settlers, and disillusionment with metropolitan reactions, as Peter Dunwoodie notes, mobilised the first generation of Algerian Muslim journalists who, from the end of the nineteenth century, fought to ensure that the ‘indigenous question’ received the attention of colonial and metropolitan authorities.